visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## File Storage

 - Click on Docs & e-sign
-- Select File Drive
+- Select AI Drive
-- Click "Add File" and select file
+- Click "Add File" and turn on Vectorize file mode so later you can chat with the content of the files using Paula Ai.
 - Or open existing file
   ![Drive](https://github.com/user-attachments/assets/8e73335d-fb48-4756-87d8-0756b8da6231)